JMDKC/artangled-hugo/content/posts/2025-06-01-longstreth-hetzler.md

 ![Chavez Ravine (2024)](/longstreth-hetzler-3.jpg)
 _‘Chavez Ravine’ (2024)_

 There's no narrative here, no symbolism to unpack.
 The word the artist uses to describe tennis courts — a repeated motif — is “benign”.
 It describes his landscapes in general, too.
-Benignity in art is underrated.

 _Jake Longstreth: California Landscapes is at Max Hetzler (London).
 24 April – 08 June 2025_